BadrChoubai/kubernetes-cc-capstone/README.md

 For myself, I wanted to add two stretch goals:

-1. Build the applications in a different programming language (Go)
+1. Build the applications in s different programming language (Go)
 2. Use an infrastructure-as-code tool to manage resources deployed to AWS ([OpenTofu](#opentofu))

 ### Prerequisites for `services` Project